 One day I’m gonna dance right out of here

-Is there anything more exciting at 19, or more depressing at 22, than what we used to call a “party”?
+Is there anything more exciting at 19, or more depressing at 22, than what we used to call a “party?”
 I’ll set the scene.
 A condo or frat house packed wall to wall with hormones.
-Counters overflowing with Captain Morgan and Malibu and Bacardi 151; 24 packs of Natty Ice strewn in every corner of the room; a keg of Bud for the really classy affairs.
+Counters overflowing with Captain Morgan and Malibu and Bacardi 151.
+24 packs of Natty Ice strewn in every corner of the room.
+A keg of Bud for the really classy affairs.
 Everything humid and sticky and thick, shoes clinging to the floor with each wobbly step.
 One or two couches for a lucky few squatters, the rest of us standing in circles, screaming.
 Or chugging.
 Or passing a bong among a dozen or so strangers (a nightmarish picture in this post-outbreak world).
-Pretending to love songs I hated, whose lyrics carried all the depth and present-tense nuance of the Cha Cha Slide: “Crack a bottle, let your body waddle,” “Red solo cup, let’s have a party,” or (the one that truly shred my soul) “I love college, I love drinking, I love women, I love college.”
-Volume cranked high so we’d strain our voices higher to make vapid conversations we’d already forgotten in a desperate attempt to slow the room’s spin.
+Pretending to love songs we actually hated, whose lyrics carried all the depth and present-tense nuance of the Cha Cha Slide: “Crack a bottle, let your body waddle,” “Red solo cup, let’s have a party,” or (the one that truly shredded my soul) “I love college, I love drinking, I love women, I love college.”
+Volume cranked high so we’d strain our voices higher, to make vapid conversation we’d already forgotten in a desperate attempt to slow the room’s spin.

 I’ve since spent 7 years orbiting the city’s periphery, and another 6 more living in the heart of it.
 I know it so much better than I did as a kid, overwhelmed by fizzy imprints of cablecar and skyline.
 But I do still carry a hint of his wonder, at the scale of certain buildings, at the reality of calling it “home.”
-In the day-to-day stretches it’s easy to forget it; to cling too tightly to your neighborhood, pace the same 20 block loops.
-But some nights when I break that cycle, it all comes tumbling out.
+In the daily tedium it’s easy to forget it; to cling too tightly to your neighborhood, to pace the same 20 block loops.
+Some nights, though, when I break that cycle, it all comes tumbling out.
 The vibrancy, the bigness, the way its disparate pieces fit.

 We’re going downtown